mianalysis/mia/README.md

 This ImageJ/Fiji plugin provides a modular framework for assembling image and object analysis pipelines.
 Detected objects can be transformed, filtered, measured and related.
 Development of this plugin is ongoing.

-The plugin makes use of a combination of plugins packaged with Fiji as well as others that can be installed via the [updater] (http://imagej.net/Updater).
+The plugin makes use of a combination of plugins packaged with Fiji as well as others that can be installed via the [updater](http://imagej.net/Updater).

 Required plugins pre-packaged with Fiji:
 - [Auto Threshold](https://github.com/fiji/Auto_Threshold)